Theory of Operation

 scale: Scale factor of the value (optional); default: 1.0

-unit: Physical unit of the value (optional); default: no units
+unit: Physical unit of the value (optional)

 Example